mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step4.md

 ### Verify application is deployed

-Check all the resources are deployed in Kubernetes (serviceaccount, deployment, service and pod - created by the deployment):
+Check all the resources are deployed in Kubernetes (serviceaccount, deployment, service and pod - created by the deployment) using `kubectl`:
 `kubectl get all`{{execute}}

+Use `kubectl` to see the pods starting.
 Wait until the pods status is `Running`.
 `kubectl get pods`{{execute}}

 Expose the application to verify it is running: